Jane (2022 film): Production

-Jane was originally intended to be the first film made by Creator+, but another film Diamond in the Rough was chosen by the studio and released in June 2022.
+Jane was originally intended to be the first film made by Creator+, but another film Diamond in the Rough, starring Griffin Johnson,was chosen by the studio and released in June 2022.

 Principal photography on the film began on August 2, 2021, in New Mexico.
 However, the production was suspended due to the COVID-19 pandemic.
 Filming later resumed and completed on August 23, 2021.